facebook/watchman/docs/cmd.trigger.markdown

 upgrading to Watchman 2.9.7, those triggers will be forgotten as you upgrade past version 2.9.7; you will need to re-register them.

-There are two syntaxes for registering triggers; a legacy syntax that allows very simple trigger configuration with some reasonable defaults.
-The second is the extended trigger syntax which is available since Watchman version 2.9.7.
+There are two syntaxes for registering triggers; a simple syntax that allows very simple trigger configuration with some reasonable defaults, and a second extended syntax which is available since Watchman version 2.9.7.

-The legacy syntax is implemented in terms of the extended syntax and is preserved for backwards compatibility with older clients.
+The simple syntax is implemented in terms of the extended syntax and is preserved for backwards compatibility with older clients.

 #### Extended syntax